Red triangle (badge): Red triangle lapel pins in European politics

 Jean-Luc Mélenchon explained the meaning of the symbol, "I have been compared to the National Front.
 I was outraged.
 I said to myself, what could I wear?
 And someone, a Belgian, a comrade, said to me, 'Listen, I'll give you mine, it's the insignia of the communist deportees in the Nazi concentration camps'.
 And so I said: 'now I'm putting it on, I'm not taking it off' ...
 We forget this moment in history.
 But the first to be deported and massacred were the communists..."

 French politician Ugo Bernalicis, from the Left Party (previously from the Socialist Party), represents the department of Nord, in the French National Assembly.

 Bernalicis was born into a family close to the communist movement, with a militant father, an elected grandfather and a great-grandfather who was deported to the Dachau concentration camp because of his political convictions.

+In 2020, red lapel pins were worn by Spanish politicians Pablo Iglesias (Second Deputy Prime Minister of Spain, hhh) and Alberto Garzón (Ministry of Consumer Affairs, from the United Left party) when they were sworn into government by the King of Spain.
+Alberto Garzón has been wearing the symbol since 2016.